other Yashica cameras in my collection:

 For the casual user, that's the end of the process.
 The LV system successfully simplifies two variables (shutter speed and aperture) into one.
 However, the camera allows further control for more experienced photographers, and this is where it is not so successful, since it complicates operation by forcing two variables to become three (shutter speed, aperture, and LV).

 It is possible to preferentially start by selecting an aperture.
-This is accomplished adjusting either the shutter speed or LV dials (because both are synchronised to the aperture setting) to set a desired aperture, and then holding the shutter speed dial to stop it moving while setting the LV value, which now selects the appropriate shutter speed for the required LV.
+This is accomplished adjusting either the shutter speed or LV dials (because both are synchronised to the aperture setting) to set a desired aperture, and then holding the shutter speed dial (which stops the aperture changing) while setting the LV value, which now selects the appropriate shutter speed for the required LV.
 Say the camera is set to LV 14, 1/125th, and f/11, but the light has dropped to LV 10, the subject has changed and I now want to shoot with the largest possible aperture.

 - I can select f2.8 by changing the LV setting to 7,